agile-ts/agile/README.md

 ### 🤸‍ Flexible
 - Works in nearly every UI-Framework.
 Check [here](TODO) if the Framework you are using is supported, too.
-- Surly works with the workflow that suits you best..
+- Surly behaves with the workflow that suits you best.
   No need for _reducers_, _actions_, ..
 - Has **no** external dependencies